 For Teams

-First-time founders usually need fewer possibilities and better filters.
+First-time builders usually need fewer possibilities and better filters.
 IdeaHunter helps narrow the first wedge using demand signal, validation guides, and clearer research paths.

-Reduce idea overload with narrower, evidence-based founder workflows.
+• Reduce idea overload with narrower, evidence-based builder workflows.

-First-time founders need sharper filters more than more ideas
+First-time builders need sharper filters more than more ideas

-A first-time founder usually already has enough interesting directions.
+A first-time builder usually already has enough interesting directions.
 The real challenge is deciding which direction deserves the first serious test and which ones should stay in the parking lot.

 That is why a good research workflow emphasizes repeated pain, reachable buyers, and clear next steps instead of broad market brainstorming.